Beyond calibration: estimating the grouping loss of modern neural networks: Characterization of the grouping loss

 For all class $k \in \cbr{1, \dots, K}$ and bin $s \in \Scal$, let $n^{(s, k)}$ (resp. $n_j^{(s, k)}$) be the number of samples belonging to level set $\Rcal^{(s)}$ (resp. region $\Rcal_j^{(s)}$).
 We define the empirical average of $Y$ over these regions as:

 with:

-\end{restatable} \autoref{ss:proof_debiasing} gives the proof, with a debiasing logic similar to \cite{Brocker2012Estimating} .
-The leftmost term corresponds to the plugin estimate, that is the estimator of the explained grouping loss \autoref{th:GL_decomp} with sample estimators for the quantities of interest.
-The two rightmost terms represent the variance in estimating expectations over regions with a finite number of samples.
-Together they correct the upwards bias of the plugin estimate.
+\end{restatable} \autoref{ss:proof_debiasing} gives the proof, with a debiasing logic similar to \cite{Brocker2012Estimating}.
+The leftmost term corresponds to the plugin estimate: the estimator of the explained grouping loss (\autoref{th:GL_decomp}) with sample estimators for the quantities of interest.
+The two rightmost terms represent the finite-sample variance in estimating expectations over regions.
+They correct the upwards bias of the plugin estimate.

 \paragraph{Estimation of the grouping loss induced by binning classifier scores.} $\GLind(S, S_B)$ involves the $h$-variance of the calibrated scores $C$ inside each bin, thus its estimation requires $C$.
 A solution is to estimate a continous calibration curve $\hat{C}$, which amounts to a one-dimensional problem for which various methods are available.
 In our experiments, we use a kernel-based method (\eg{} LOWESS).
 It is then easy to compute the $h$-variance of $\hat{C}$ inside each bin by evaluating $\hat{C}$ for all available samples.
 The resulting expression of the estimator $\GLindhat$ is given in \autoref{sec:glind-est}.